-Given that I is differentiable as in Remark 1, this function is additive in X and therefore represents an additive axiology \mathscr{A}' .
-More specifically, for each welfare level w let 1_w be a population with one person at level w.
-We then have
+Given that I is differentiable as in Remark $\boxed{1}$ this function is additive in X and therefore represents an additive axiology \mathscr{A}' .
+More specifically, for as claimed in the statement of the theorem.
+In particular, for totalist egalitarianism, we find that